Life As a City and Regional Planning Aide

 - Regional Transfer Liaison

 In 2016, there was an estimated number of 34,000 jobs in the United States for City and Regional Planning Aide.
 New jobs are being produced at a rate of 4.4% which is below the national average.
 The Bureau of Labor Statistics predicts 1,500 new jobs for City and Regional Planning Aide by 2026.
 The BLS estimates 4,100 yearly job openings in this field.

 The states with the most job growth for City & Regional Planning Aide are Utah, Idaho, and Colorado.
 Watch out if you plan on working in Connecticut, New Jersey, or Tennessee.
 These states have the worst job growth for this type of profession.

-What is the Average Salary of a City & Regional Planning Aide
+Salary for a City & Regional Planning Aide

 City and Regional Planning Aides who work in New Jersey, District of Columbia, or Nevada, make the highest salaries.

-How much do City and Regional Planning Aides make in different U.S. states?
+Below is a list of the median annual salaries for City and Regional Planning Aides in different U.S. states.

 |State||Annual Mean Salary|